kellenmace/wpe-site-management-cli/README.md

 - Browse accounts you have access to
 - View sites within each account
-- See detailed information about installs (environments) for each site
+- View installs (environments) within each site
+- Create and delete sites
+- Create and delete installs (environments)

 ## Installation